-Repeatedly arrive on the job with a hangover, sloppy appearance, or poor work performance and I can guarantee you won’t have a job much longer.
+Repeatedly arrive on the job with a hangover, poor appearance, or poor work performance, and I can guarantee you won’t have a job much longer.

 14. Deep Debt

 Drinking every day isn’t cheap.
-Especially as your drinking progresses and the volume of alcohol you consume increases, you’re going to find yourself in deep debt.
+Especially since your drinking progresses and the volume of alcohol you consume increases, you’re going to find yourself in deep debt.

 15. Broken Marriages

 An alcoholic’s lies, neglect, resentment, blame, and anger strain almost every marriage to the breaking point.
 It’s no wonder that alcohol contributes to as many as seven percent of all divorces.

 The Substance Abuse and Mental Health Services Administration reports that 38 percent of homeless people are suffering from the effects of alcoholism.
 When drinking becomes more important than anything else, you risk losing everything.

 I know getting sober takes hard work, but you can do it, especially when you allow these 16 effects of alcoholism to motivate you or an alcoholic you love to jump on the sober wagon.